harrietdarley/harriet-project/README.md

 I used GitHub Pages as a hosting platform for my project.
 I did the following steps to deploy my website to GitHub Pages:

 1. Opened a new terminal window in my Visual Studio Code workspace.
-2. Used the 'git init' command to initialise the Git.
+2. Used the `git init` command to initialise the Git.
-3. Used the 'git add .' command to add all files to Git.
+3. Used the `git add .` command to add all files to Git.
-4. Used the 'git commit -m "Initial Commit"' command to commit all the files to Git.
+4. Used the `git commit -m "Initial Commit"` command to commit all the files to Git.
 5. Created a new repository called 'harriet-project' in GitHub.
-6. Used the 'git remote add origin https://harrietdarley.github.io/harriet-project.git' command to add the remote origin to my local Git repository.
+6. Used the `git remote add origin` https://harrietdarley.github.io/harriet-project.git command to add the remote origin to my local Git repository.
-7. Used the 'git push -u origin master' command and entered my GitHub username and password to push the files to GitHub.
+7. Used the `git push -u origin master` command and entered my GitHub username and password to push the files to GitHub.
 8. In GitHub, I selected the 'master branch' option in 'Settings' on my repository page under the 'GitHub Pages' selection.

 ### Repository Link